 The proposed project will investigate the opportunity to review and rationalise the elective banks, including consideration of any available cross-sector units, will be a key consideration in the review of the RV qualifications.
-Two units, MSMRV367 and MSMRV368, were initially included in this case for change but a decision has been made to exclude them from the review list as these were only released in September 2020.
-However, they will be considered in the context of the broader job role for relevance to ensure they are fit for purpose.

 3. Stakeholder consultation

 3.1 Stakeholder consultation undertaken in the development of Case for Change